-Being a competitive college applicant is becoming increasingly more difficult as the number of students wanting to continue their education beyond high school continues to rise.
-With fewer spots available, many prospective freshmen wonder how they’re supposed to make their application stand out.
-The good news is with a few tips from the experts, you can get your application to rise to the top and be a competitive college applicant.
+Being a competitive college applicant is becoming increasingly more difficult as the number of students wanting to continue their education beyond high school continues to rise—not to mention the number of over-achievers with killer high school résumés that impress college admission committees.
+When it seems as though fewer and fewer spots are available every year, many prospective freshmen wonder how they’re supposed to make their application stand out.
+The good news is with a few tips from the experts, you can get your application to rise to the top with just a little extra effort and be a competitive college applicant.

 Exceed the admission requirements